-In Portugal mainland the aquaculture sector is already well-developed.
+In Portugal mainland and in the Canary Islands the aquaculture sector is already welldeveloped.
+The Canary Islands region, specifically, has the third highest finfish production in Spain.
 Policy recommendations and possible measures for prevention, monitoring and reduction of marine litter from the aquaculture sector are important for a better and more efficient management of marine litter in these regions, on top of the already existing legislations or measures in aquaculture companies.
 On the other hand, in the Azores region, aquaculture is considered one of the emerging sectors within the Blue Growth strategy, and it is currently only on a planning phase.
 Policy recommendations and prevention measures should be therefore, taken into consideration while laying a specific strategy for the sector.